-- 1. City Water Fill (Figure 1): Water may be received into the system through a direct hook-up referred to as a "city water fill."
+- City Water Fill (Figure 1): Water may be received into the system through a direct hook-up referred to as a "city water fill."
 After attaching a hose to hook-up and supply line, open the faucet from the supply line.
 Enter the coach and open all faucets to relieve air from the lines.
 The water heater will fill first before the supply lines.
 You will experience some air pockets.
-Allow them to escape before closing Figure 2 faucets. - Gravity Water Fill (figure 2): On fill you will find a small screen1/2 inch in diameter, at 10:00 o'clock position which is the vent and overflow line.
+Allow them to escape before closing Figure 2 faucets. - 2.
+Gravity Water Fill (figure 2): To place water into the fresh water tank, remove cap from fill.
+Insert the hose into the 1 1/4" flex tube 4 to 6 inches.
+Open the water supply faucet.
+On fill you will find a small screen1/2 inch in diameter, at 10:00 o'clock position which is the vent and overflow line.
 When water squirts out, your tank is full.
 Stop filling immediately.
-Overflow line is much smaller than fill line. - 3.
-During the tank fill process, check the Tank Monitor Panel (if applicable).
+Overflow line is much smaller than fill line.

+3. During the tank fill process, check the Tank Monitor Panel (if applicable).